JuliaJohns/Jekyll/myblog/overview.md

 title: API Overview
 toc: false
 last_updated: Feb 26, 2019
-summary: "This page is a rough example of an API Support homepage created with Jekyll and hosted for free on GitHub pages."
+summary: "This page is a rough example of an outline for API overview documentation.
+This is an experiment to test publishing tools, so the content on these pages is just for illustration and may not make sense."
 sidebar: home_sidebar
 permalink: overview.html
 layout: page